airshipit/shipyard/docs/deployment_guide.md

 3) Deploy Shipyard Helm Chart

-   The Shipyard helm chart is still under review at the moment and can be retrieved by performing the the following steps:
+   The Shipyard helm chart can be retrieved by performing the the following step:

    ```
    $ git clone http://review.gerrithub.io/att-comdev/aic-helm
-   $ git fetch https://review.gerrithub.io/att-comdev/aic-helm refs/changes/91/373591/1 && git checkout FETCH_HEAD
    ```

    Shipyard Helm Chart Installation: